core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    - It re-derives the keying material stored in its Sender Context and Recipient Contexts (see {{ssec-sender-recipient-context}}).
 The Master Salt used for the re-derivations is the updated Master Salt parameter if provided by the Group Manager, or the empty byte string otherwise.

-   - It resets to 0 its Sender Sequence Number in its Sender Context.
+   - It resets its Sender Sequence Number in its Sender Context to 0.

    - It re-initializes the Replay Window of each Recipient Context.